ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

        """Top-level function docstring."""
        return

-To improve readability, add blank lines and wrap lines.
+To improve readability, add blank lines, and wrap lines.
 You should add two blank lines before and after all function and class definitions.